What Do You Mean?: Composition

 "What Do You Mean?" was written by Justin Bieber, Jason "Poo Bear" Boyd and Mason Levy.
 It was produced by MdL and co-produced by Bieber.
 It was initially speculated by the media that Skrillex produced "What Do You Mean?".
 However, a spokesperson for Bieber confirmed in an interview for Rolling Stone that the song was produced by Bieber, and MdL who had previously collaborated with the singer on his single "Boyfriend" (2012).
 Written in the key of A♭ major, it has an upbeat tempo of 125 beats per minute.
-Bieber's vocal range spans from the low-note of F3 to the high note of G5.
-It is a pop and tropical house song.Downtempo with hints of dark electropop.
+Bieber's vocal range spans from the low note of F3 to the high note of G4.
+It is a pop and tropical house song.
+Downtempo with hints of dark electropop.

 During the song, Bieber uses a breathy vocal, which was considered smooth and soulful.
 The production contains flute instrumentation, looped vocal samples, piano chords, tropical synths, bass and slick beat elements with the sound of a clock ticking.
 Gil Kaufman of MTV News wrote that the track contains a slippery flute-like trill over a spare tick-tock island groove and a super chill vibe, and is a kind of sequel to Skrillex and Diplo's "Where Are Ü Now", which featured Bieber.

 Lyrically, "What Do You Mean?" talks about looking for romantic clarity and not being able to figure out the opposite sex, with Bieber singing in the chorus, "What do you mean/When you nod your head yes, but you wanna say no?/What do you mean/When you don't want me to move, but you tell me to go?".

 Ariana Grande remix

-A remix with American singer Ariana Grande was released on October 16, 2015, and would be available to listen to if fans had already pre-ordered the album on iTunes before November 13, 2015 (the album's release date).
-The fans who did not pre-order the album before the 13th would not be able to listen to it fully on iTunes and Apple Music, but could listen to a short sample of the song via iTunes and through a third-party source online.
+A remix with American singer Ariana Grande was released on October 16, 2015, was available to listen to if fans had already pre-ordered the album on iTunes before November 13, 2015 (the album's release date).
+The fans who did not pre-order the album before the 13th would not be able to listen to it fully on iTunes and Apple Music but could listen to a short sample of the song via iTunes and through a third-party source online.